Category Archives: Nonsense

 Steps to set up the SD card and configure Raspbian with the necessary software

-1. On your main computer (I’m assuming you’re running Windows here), get the latest release of Rasbian from the Raspberry PI Downloads page, extract it, and install it to your SD card using whatever method you’re comfortable with.
-In Windows 7, I’ve successfully used win32diskimager more than once, but it will complain at me every time.
-This post was written while using “2012-12-16-wheezy-raspbian”, the latest release at the time.
+1. On your main computer (I’ll go out on a limb and assume you’re running Windows here), get the latest release of Rasbian from the Raspberry Pi Downloads page, extract the image file, format your (4 GB or larger) SD card using SD Formatter 4.0 and write the Raspbian disk image to your SD card using win32diskimager.
+I’ve used win32diskimager successfully more than once, but it will complain at me every time.

-I also overclock it to the Modest setting (800MHz), but you can play with this to meet your needs.
-You can also bump up the memory split to allocate 192 MB to the GPU, but it hasn’t been necessary in my experience.
-If you need to run the raspi-config utility again, open a terminal (Alt+F1 through Alt+F6) and enter
+I typically overclock my Raspberry Pi to the Modest setting (800MHz), but I don’t know if this makes any difference, so you can play with this to meet your needs.
+I run the original Model B board with 256 MB memory, and while it’s sometimes recommended to bump up the memory split to allocate 192 MB to the GPU, it hasn’t been necessary in my experience.
+If you need to run the raspi-config utility again to change any of these settings, open a terminal (Alt+F1 through Alt+F6) and enter

 sudo raspi-config

-there.
-I don’t recommend changing the setting to boot straight into the GUI, as the Emulation Station and RetroArch stuff that comes later is best launched from the command prompt immediately after logging in and offers something of a GUI anyway.
+I recommend against changing the setting that causes the Raspberry Pi to boot straight into the desktop, as the Emulation Station and RetroArch stuff that comes later is best launched from the terminal immediately after logging in (and not from a window within X) and offers something of a GUI anyway.

-2. Back on the Windows computer, download PuTTY, which will allow you to access the RPi command prompt from your Windows computer across your LAN.
+2. Back on the Windows computer, download PuTTY, which is an application that will allow you to access the command prompt on the RPi (RPi is easier to type, so I’ll be using this shorthand frequently) from your Windows computer across your home network.
 Launch PuTTY, connect to the RPi using its IP address, and log in (username: pi and password: raspberry).
-The best thing about accessing the RPi via PuTTY is that you can copy command lines from your web browser in Windows and paste them into the PuTTY window, saving you from typing in lots of unfamiliar Linux commands.
+A great thing about accessing the RPi via PuTTY is that you can send command lines to the RPi by copying them from your favorite web browser in Windows and pasting them into the PuTTY window, saving you from typing in lots of unfamiliar and sometimes lengthy Linux commands.

-3. In the PuTTY window, update the package lists from the repositories and retrieve new versions of existing packages with
+3. In the PuTTY window, get Raspbian up-to-date by updating the package lists from the repositories and retrieving new versions of existing packages with

 sudo apt-get update && sudo apt-get upgrade -y